isb-cgc/readthedocs/docs/source/sections/data/data2/AccessData/AccessviaIndexD.rst

 How to find files via IndexD
 -----------------------------

-This tutorial will go thorough how to find controlled access file paths for all four new programs FM, CTSP, VAREPOP, and NCICCR via the Genomic Data Commons.
+This tutorial will go thorough how to find the GDC UUID needed to find for all four new programs FM, CTSP, VAREPOP, and NCICCR via the Genomic Data Commons.

 Find GDC ID in Genomic Data Portal